 Once a purpose and questions have been developed for data mining, it is necessary to determine what it will take to answer the questions.
-Specifically, the data scientist assess the data requirements, description, collection, and assesses data quality.
-In many ways, data understanding is similar to methodology of a standard research paper in which you assess how you will answer the research questions.
+Specifically, the data scientist assesses the data requirements, description, collection, and assesses data quality.
+In many ways, data understanding is similar to the methodology of a standard research paper in which you assess how you will answer the research questions.

 It is particularly common to go back and forth between steps one and two.
-Organizational understanding influences data understanding which influences data under standing.
+Organizational understanding influences data understanding which influences data understanding.

 3. Data Preparation